-There are LOTS of apps that stream recordings of classical music.
+There are LOTS of platforms that stream recordings of classical music.

 They differ in the nature and source of the recordings